-Thank you for your interest in the SUNY at Stony Brook sponsored Transitional Year Residency Program at Mather Hospital.
-John T. Mather Memorial Hospital has upheld a culture of excellence since it opened its doors in 1929 as the first general hospital in the Town of Brookhaven.
-As Mather Hospital embraces changes in the healthcare demands of our community, you will be at the forefront of technology,leadership, innovation and growth.
+Thank you for your interest in the Transitional Year Residency Program at Mather Hospital.
+Mather Hospital has upheld a culture of excellence since it opened its doors in 1929 as the first general hospital in the Town of Brookhaven.
+As Mather Hospital embraces changes in the healthcare demands of our community, you will be at the forefront of technology, leadership, innovation and growth.

 We have carefully designed our program to be sensitive to the needs of our trainees outside of medicine.
-We recognize the need to addressf both fatigue and the lack of work/life balance and have created a supportive environment that enables residents to grow, not only as leaders in healthcare, but as participants in society.
+The Transitional Year Residency program has been carefully crafted to be diverse.
+We also ensure sensitivity to the needs of our trainees outside of medicine.
+We recognize the need to address both fatigue and the lack of work/life balance and have created a supportive environment that enables residents to grow, not only as leaders in healthcare, but as participants in society.
 We encourage all of our residents to balance priorities between responsibilities as a physician and responsibilities to friends and family.

 Once you embark on your journey, you will learn firsthand what it means to be a part of the community and family that is Mather Hospital.
 During your training you will find that Mather truly embodies its four pillars of core values; People, Service, Quality & Safety, and Innovation & Growth.
 You will see these values in the smiles of all those who walk the hallways and greet you with a good morning, the utmost respect that we give our patients and their families, and the new technologies and services that we offer our community.

 When you complete your Transitional Year Residency you will have acquired strong clinical skills and a solid medical foundation based on the common program requirements and will be fully prepared for your career as a strong and compassionate physician.